Gnet1234/Litter-Audit-Project/README.md

 Final_Version_Model.pt: This is a file used to access the trained model using the dataset found in the Final_Dataset_Information folder.

+Video_Prediction: This code takes a video as an input, and outputs the detected objects on an excel sheet.
+It can be used with multiple forms of video, but it is limited to only producing the object class, and confidence.

 Further details can be found in the report.
 This project was made with the help of Min Khant Tun, his github can be found here: https://github.com/RVZZVK